iamrichardjones/mnemonic-revision-helper-android/README.md

 ###TODO
 * move to gradle (I've forgotten how much I hated ANT)
+* Work out how UNIT TESTS are working here!!?!?
+For me anyway IntelliJ is making me struggle much more than it should
 * delete character does not refresh list
 * load the file (with loading screen)
-* Work out how UNIT TESTS are working here!!?!?
-For me anyway IntelliJ is making me struggle